 Study Leaders - Guidelines and Information on Course Proposals and Teaching

 The popularity and growth of Osher at Carnegie Mellon are because of the commitment, enthusiasm and talents of our Study Leaders.
-Study Leaders volunteer of their time in preparing and educating an engaged group of lifelong learners.
+Study Leaders volunteer their time in preparing and educating an engaged group of lifelong learners.

 If you are interested in teaching for us and are new to Osher at CMU, please contact the Curriculum Committee Co-Chairs, Byron Gottfried, email@example.com or Sally Cohen, firstname.lastname@example.org, or contact the Registrar, Lyn Decker, email@example.com.

-Dates for the Winter/Spring 2015 term classes:
+Dates for the Summer 2017 term classes:

 Who are our Study Leaders?

-Study Leaders are volunteers who come from various ways of life.
+Study Leaders are volunteers who come from various walks of life.
 They bring many different talents based upon their life experience.
 Some present classes based upon many years of professional or business experience; others from upon hobbies or avocations that have provided them with memorable skills over the years.
 A few Study Leaders simply coordinate their classes and have different speakers each week.